- Hi, I am Girish Viswanathan, a Company Secretary with more than 15 years of experience in the field of Secretarial

 And I did exactly the same!

-I convinced my father and took admission to Commerce College!
+I convinced my father and took admitted to Commerce College!

 While in F.Y.BCom, all my friends started preparing for the Chartered Accountancy – Foundation program.

-I was then never excited to do what everyone was doing…and also 'Accounting' was never my favourite subject!
+I was then never excited to do what everyone was doing…and also ‘Accounting’ was never my favorite subject!